NicoNRG2/CV-Project-MoCap/README.md

 2. **Import into Unreal Engine:**
    - Create a **new blank project** in Unreal Engine.
    - Import the two **FBX files** (MoCap and Triangulation) into the project.
+   - Check the setting "Snap to closest frame boundary"
    - Add both animations to the **Level Sequence** or directly to the scene.

 3. **Play the animation:**